oracle/weblogic-kubernetes-operator/README.md

 Find the names of the persistent volume claim (represented above as `PVC-NAME`) and the persistent volume (represented as `PV-NAME`) in the domain custom resource YAML file, or if it is not available, check for the `domainUID` in the metadata on the persistent volumes.
 Replace `NAMESPACE` with the namespace that the operator is running in.

-To permanently delete the actual domain configuration, delete the physical volume using the appropriate tools.
-For example, if the persistent volume used the `HostPath provider`, then delete the corresponding directory on the Kubernetes master.
+To permanently delete the actual WebLogic domain configuration and domain home, delete the physical volume using the appropriate tools.
+For example, if the persistent volume used the `HostPath` provider, then delete the corresponding directory on the Kubernetes master.

 ## Removing the operator